Biological neuron model: Hodgkin–Huxley

 is a model of the relationship between the flow of ionic currents across the neuronal cell membrane and the membrane voltage of the cell.
-It consists of a set of nonlinear differential equations describing the behaviour of ion channels that permeate the cell membrane of the squid giant axon.
+It consists of a set of nonlinear differential equations describing the behavior of ion channels that permeate the cell membrane of the squid giant axon.
 Hodgkin and Huxley were awarded the 1963 Nobel Prize in Physiology or Medicine for this work.